 Combine your stay at Canary Riverside Plaza with visits to London's many attractions.
 London is home to some of the world's most recognizable, cherished landmarks and attractions in the world.
-From Buckingham Palace to Trafalgar Square and any of the Royal Parks to Tower Bridge and Greenwich Royal Observatory.
-London packs more famous icons into one area than any other place on earth.
 With so much to see and do, we've rounded up the attractions that belong on any visitor's to-see list.

 TOWER OF LONDON